Carrie Johnson » Home

 I am so excited to be a part of the St. Joseph School community as a first grade teacher!
 I was born and raised in the Chicagoland area and attended National-Louis University where I received my degree in education with a concentration in psychology.
 I am also a certified Orton-Gillingham tutor and teacher, a multi-sensory approach that is very explicit in teaching reading to beginning readers.

-When I am not teaching, I enjoy spending time with my husband and our two sons (ages 14 and 18).
-I love to read, spend time outdoors, and relax at the beach.
+When I am not teaching, I enjoy spending time with my husband and our two sons.
+I love to read and spend time outdoors.

 Posts